ojamal02/git-setup-NG/README.md

 # Media Binge Client Tier

 ## Description
-This is the client tier for the app Media Binge a service allows you to discover new media based off of recommendations
+This is the client tier for the app Media Binge a service allows you to discover new media based off of user recommendations

 ## Contributors